shihankanungo/shihankanungo.github.io/mop.md

 ## Quotes

-I have finally begun to believe&mdash;not just understand&mdash;that if I throw my heart and soul and open myself vulnerable to crushing failure into sufficiently many pursuits, that some fundamental law of the universe dictates that I will obtain something from that effort, and perhaps more importantly, that care. &mdash; Tony Lu, in his blog _Cascades_
+I have finally begun to believe&mdash;not just understand&mdash;that if I throw my heart and soul and open myself vulnerable to crushing failure into sufficiently many pursuits, that some fundamental law of the universe dictates that I will obtain something from that effort, and perhaps more importantly, that care. &mdash; Tony Lu, in his blog _Cascading_

 ## The end